AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool.md

 The Content Transfer Tool can be downloaded as a zip file (Content Transfer Tool v1.0.0) from the Software Distribution Portal.
 You can install the package via Package Manager on your source Adobe Experience Manager (AEM) instance.

 >[!NOTE]
->Download the Content Transfer Tool, from [Software Distribution Portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html).
+>Download the Content Transfer Tool, from [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html) portal.

 ## Running the Content Transfer Tool {#running-tool}